mlabuda2/nf-tower-docs/docs/credentials/google_registry_credentials.md

 ### Google Cloud registry access

+Although Container Registry is still available and supported as a [Google Enterprise API](https://cloud.google.com/blog/topics/inside-google-cloud/new-api-stability-tenets-govern-google-enterprise-apis), new features will only be available in Artifact Registry.
+Container Registry will only receive critical security fixes.
+Google recommends using Artifact Registry for all new registries moving forward.

 Google Cloud Artifact Registry and Container Registry are fully integrated with Google Cloud services and support various authentication methods.
 Tower requires programmatic access to your private registry using [long-lived service account keys](https://cloud.google.com/artifact-registry/docs/docker/authentication#json-key) in JSON format.

 Create dedicated service account keys that are only used to interact with your repositories.
 Tower requires the [Artifact Registry Reader](https://cloud.google.com/artifact-registry/docs/access-control#permissions) or [Storage Object Viewer](https://cloud.google.com/container-registry/docs/access-control#permissions) role.